jimtin/IRCoreForensicFramework/README.md

     * Volatility commands using Volatility3
     * Some Windows EventLogs (with more being added) using my own custom processing
 3. Outputs all results in JSON, into a folder title "ProcessedArtefacts"
+4. Runs the entire process as Powershell Job, so can be mulithreaded.
+Registers the job with the native windows notification icon, so will simply notify you when completed

 #### Some cool things
 1. Makes use of the Windows ToolTip API.
 Combined with the use of jobs to multithread operations, this framework can gather these artefacts from multiple endpoints simultaneously.